Lakeland Pilots (baseball): 1953: Pilots rejoin Florida State League

 With their overall record of 47–89 between the two cities, the Pilots ended the season in last place in the eight-team league, finishing 39.5 games behind the first place Daytona Beach Islanders in the overall standings.
 The Florida State League played a split season schedule, with Daytona Beach winning the first half pennant and the DeLand Red Hats winning the second half title.
 In the finals, Daytona Beach defeated DeLand.

 Playing third base and first base as player-manager, Chuck Aleno batted .305 in 64 games for the Pilots, with 6 home runs and 50 RBIs in his final professional season at age 36.
 Aleno also pitched in 17 games, with a 1–3 record and a 3.22 ERA.
 Playing first base, Charlie Baird batted .288 in 21 games as age 30.
 Biard had played the previous four seasons for Palatka.
 At age 29, second baseman Peter Kantor had played for Lakeland from 1948 to 1950 and returned to the team in 1953, batting .354 in his 21 games, which were the final games of his career.
-At age 29, catcher Paul Crawford batted .379 in 40 at bats in his 10 games as player-manger.
+At age 29, catcher Paul Crawford batted .379 in 40 at bats in his 10 games as player-manager.
 Outfielder Al Pirtle batted .337 in 1953 with 11 home runs and 82 RBIs in his final professional baseball season at age 28.
 Pirtle drew 59 walks against 11 strikeouts in 471 plate appearances in 105 games.